 Can using social media frequently impact our mental health?
 Studies are starting to show that this may be the case.

-A study came out of the University of Pennsylvania where they had two groups of students.
+A study came out of the University of Pennsylvania which had two groups of students.
 One group was able to continue using social media regularly; the other group was to only use social media for 30 minutes a day.

 The researchers took a baseline at the beginning of the study to view the group’s general sense of well-being, FOMO, depression, self-esteem, anxiety, and self-acceptance.
 At the end of the three-week trial, the students who limited their use of social media had an overall increased sense of well-being.

-This study should change the way we consume social media, and encourage users to proactively monitor time spent on social.
+In light of these findings, the study suggests we change the way we consume social media and encourage users to proactively monitor time spent on social.

 There has always been a correlation between increased social media use and wellbeing, but this study has proven more than just correlation, it’s more or less proof that general well-being will suffer the more one consumes social media.